 We may use your data for purposes other than providing you with your Trait analysis.
 Such purposes are described in our Privacy Statement, and include the following:

-In addition, we may aggregate your data with other our other customers’ data for our own and our partners’ research and marketing purposes.
+In addition, we may aggregate your data with other our other customers’ data for our own and our partners’ research, product development and improvement, and marketing purposes.
 Aggregated data cannot be used to identify you.
 For example, aggregated data may include a statement that “30% of our female users share a particular genetic trait,” without providing any data or Trait analysis specific to any individual user.

 We want you to benefit from using Genomelink and we hope you enjoy learning about your genetics.
 We aim to empower you with knowledge about your DNA and Traits so that you can make choices to improve your health, wellness, and interests.